- Acne happens when skin follicles are blocked with oils and debris compounded with bacterial products and inflammation.

 What Is Acne?

 Acne is most commonly seen in teenagers and young adults but can affect people of all ages.
-The face, neck, chest, upper back, and upper arms are frequently affected.
+The face, neck, chest, upper back and upper arms are frequently affected.

 Diagnosis

-Conditions that can resemble acne include:
+Conditions that can resemble acne:

-- Perioral dermatitis can cause grouped red papules to appear around the mouth.
+- Perioral dermatitis can cause grouped red papules to appear around the mouth

-- Folliculitis is an infection of hair follicles that can resemble inflamed acne lesions.
-It is more common on the neck, armpits, and legs.
+- Folliculitis is an infection of hair follicles that can resemble inflamed acne lesions; it is more common on the neck, armpits and legs.

 Types of Acne

-Non-Inflammatory acne
+Noninflammatory acne

-Non-inflammatory or comedonal acne occurs when sebum and dead skin cells accumulate in the pilosebaceous unit (the hair follicles and associated oil glands).
+Noninflammatory or comedonal acne occurs when sebum and dead skin cells accumulate in the pilosebaceous unit (the hair follicles and associated oil glands).
 Comedones can be closed (whiteheads) or open (blackheads).

 Microcomedones

-Closed comedones or whiteheads
+Closed comedones

 When microcomedones enlarge, they become closed comedones or whiteheads.
 They have white centers and may have hair growing out of them.
 Since they do not contain pus or fluid, whiteheads should not be popped.

-Open comedones or blackheads
+Open comedones

 Inflammatory acne